 In France, teens have one main task: succeed in the academic world and pass the “Bac”, the national high-school graduation exam.
-Education is paramount, French kids are book smart, not street smart.
+Education is paramount, French kids are book-smart, not street-smart.
 Teenagers attend classes at the lycée from roughly 8 a.m. to 5 p.m. (with breaks).
-They are not expected to work; the unemployment rate is already very high and there is so much competition for even hourly-wage fast food jobs that few employers will bother cutting through the red tape to hire a goofy sixteen year old who can only work after school.
+They are not expected to work; the unemployment rate is already very high and there is so much competition for even hourly-wage fast-food jobs that few employers will bother cutting through the red tape to hire a goofy sixteen-year-old who can only work after school.

 French teens’ opinion matters at the national level, and many of them are involved in politics, if not formally, at least informally, demonstrating against reforms or rallying for a specific cause.
 In the 1990s, it was common enough for high school students to go on strike and storm out of the building following the footsteps of teachers, also on strike, carrying placards and shouting out slogans.
 And guess what: the government actually did listen.
 When teens take the street, you don’t really have a choice—things get messy.

 Alcohol and “soft” drugs were readily available and the legal drinking age is almost never enforced in France.
 Drinking is “part of the culture”, everybody claims (drunkenly).
 We were allowed to smoke cigarettes in the schoolyard (I think this was banned in 2007).
 We spent entire afternoons at local alternative cafés drinking espresso and cheap beer, smoking and discussing politics.
 Extracurricular activities?
 Nope, not really, unless demonstrating counts.
-Most of us had attended music classes or took dance lessons as tweens but unless we had a special talent, we were not encouraged to pursue frivolous activities.
+Most of us had attended music classes or taken dance lessons as tweens but unless we had a special talent, we were not encouraged to pursue frivolous activities.
 French take everything seriously.
 You don’t learn to play an instrument for fun, you do it to make a career out of it.
 If you don’t show a special talent early on, well, it’s up to you but keeping on practising isn’t encouraged.

 We didn’t go places because the legal age to drive is 18.
 Driver education is very expensive anyway and the test is surprisingly difficult, not to mention that getting wheels is not a priority.
-Things may be different for those who grew up in the countryside, I’ve heard that moped and scooters were popular.
+Things may be different for those who grew up in the countryside, I’ve heard that mopeds and scooters were popular.
 In Nantes, if we had to stray away from the city centre—but why?—we just rode the tramway.
 Without a valid ticket, goes without saying.